May 012024

 May 1, 2024

 After their attempt at pop failed, they picked up on the trend for more complex rock with shades of classical and folk that was sweeping over England and they got it right in one, becoming a foundational band of progressive rock.
-Problematically, they then lost The Talent, but lucked out in replacing him with an even great Talent, Steve Hackett.
+Problematically, they then lost The Talent, but lucked out in replacing him with an even greater Talent, Steve Hackett.
 They’d also gone through multiple drummers, and now stabilized on a skilled one with Phil Collins, who brought with him a touch of jazz.
 He could also sing, doing a reasonable impersonation of Gabriel… Gee, I wonder if that will be important later.

 This five-piece version of the band was nearing on perfect: Art, Talent, Writing, and Skill all at their peak.
 Plus Rutherford.
 And they created some of the greatest rock albums of all time.